Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-Draft of the new Taiwanese constitution.
-The original meaning of "Taiwan independence" is independence from the Republic of China (or the Empire of Japan) under the Kuomintang government.
+Draft of the "New Taiwan Constitution."
+The meaning of "Taiwan independence" during the authoritarian era was independence from the Republic of China (and before that, the Empire of Japan) under the KMT government.
 I think many people in Japan mistakenly think it means independence from the People's Republic of China.

 画像

-A photo of police surrounding a group of demonstrators leaving Longshan Temple, Taiwan's most famous temple.
+A photo of police surrounding a group of demonstrators in Longshan Temple, One of Taiwan's most famous temple.

 画像